Residency Routes

 For a family of three or four applicants, Antigua is the most affordable option among the five Caribbean countries offering citizenship by investment programs.

-This digital nomad visa, called the Nomad Digital Residence (NDR), is a non-immigrant visa: it is valid for only two years and cannot be renewed.
+This digital nomad visa, called Nomad Digital Residence (NDR), is a non-immigrant visa: it is valid for two years but cannot be renewed.

 Taxation: